shanifm1/nepi-engine/README.md

-## Thank you for signing up to NEPI Engine Repo.
+## Thank you for signing up to NEPI Engine Repo
 You wil receive an email when NEPI source code is available for download!

 <br/>